-- Tufts in London - SOAS (full year or spring) - only open to Tufts students
+- Tufts in London - SOAS (full year, fall, or spring) – Only open to Tufts students.

 - Tufts in Madrid (full year, fall, or spring)

-- Tufts in Oxford (only available through pre-approval) - only open to Tufts students
+- Tufts in Oxford (full year) – Only available through pre-approval; only open to Tufts students.

 - Tufts in Paris - Primary Track (full year, fall, or spring)

-- Tufts in Paris - Paris College of Art (full year or fall) - only open to Tufts students
+- Tufts in Paris - Paris College of Art (full year or fall) – Only open to Tufts SMFA students.

 - Tufts in Tübingen (full year or spring)

-Decisions on applications to Tufts Programs Abroad are normally made by early March.
-If accepted or approved for nomination, you must submit a non-refundable deposit of $500 to secure a place in the program.
-If you withdraw after committing, you will forfeit the $500 deposit in addition to any non-recoverable expenses that have been made on your behalf at the time of withdrawal.
-No refunds are possible in cases of withdrawal once a program has started because commitments and contractual agreements are made in advance of the students’ arrival; withdrawals close to the start of the program may result in considerable non-recoverable charges.
+Decisions for Tufts Programs Abroad are typically made by March 1.
+If you’re accepted or approved for nomination, you must commit and submit a nonrefundable deposit of $500 by March 15 to secure a place in the program.
+If you withdraw after committing, the $500 deposit is forfeited.
+If you withdraw after the program start date, no refunds are possible because commitments and contractual agreements are finalized before students arrive.
+Withdrawals close to the start of the program may incur additional non-recoverable charges.

-NOTE: Students on a Tufts Program Abroad remain enrolled at Tufts and do NOT need to submit leave of absence or transfer of credit requests.
+Note: Students on a Tufts Program Abroad remain enrolled at Tufts and don't need to submit leave of absence or transfer of credit requests.